-California Department of Insurance provides assistance on insurance issues if you are experiencing difficulty with processing your claim or have an underinsurance issue, 1-800-927-4357.
+California Department of Insurance aids on insurance issues if you are having trouble with processing your claim or have an underinsurance issue, 1-800-927-4357.

 United Policyholders (UP) is a nonprofit organization that has been helping and advocating for insurance consumers since 1991.
 Through a Roadmap to Recovery program, UP provides FREE guidance on collecting available insurance benefits, making decisions, and getting back home after a catastrophic loss.
 Contact UP for further support at [email protected] or sign up here to get event notifications.